-Nurse practitioner - A senior nurse who has advanced clinical training to manage patient care and has the legal authority to prescribe medications.
+Nurse Practitioner - A senior nurse who has advanced clinical training to independently manage patient care and has the legal authority to prescribe medications.

-CKD nurse educator / pre-dialysis nurse educator - Each renal unit has nurses who work alongside you and the medical team to plan the best management of your kidney disease.
-Their role is to support you to stay as well as you can for as long as possible before needing renal replacement therapy, whether it be dialysis, transplant or conservative care.
+Chronic Kidney Disease (CKD) Nurse Educator / Pre-dialysis Nurse Educator / Advanced Kidney Care Nurse - Each renal unit has nurses who work alongside you and the medical team to plan the best management of your kidney disease.
+Their role is to support you to stay as well as you can for as long as possible before needing renal replacement therapy, whether it be dialysis, transplant or conservative (non-dialysis) care.
 They provide you and your whānau with the information and resources you need to make informed choices about your treatment options.

-Home therapies nurses - Provide education, training and ongoing support for those patients who are suitable for independent home-based or community dialysis, whether it be peritoneal dialysis or home haemodialysis.
+Home Therapies Nurse - Provides education, training and ongoing support for those patients who are suitable for independent home-based or community dialysis, whether it be peritoneal dialysis or home haemodialysis.